Academany/fabzero/program/final/finalproject.md

 ### Master the presentation

 There is only one secret about public presentations.
 Rehearse, rehearse and rehearse.
 Some people can do a good presentation without rehearshing.
-But that requires years of experience in public speaking, interviews.
-You might think you can, because you did a couple of tests and .
-But let me tell you, that when you are in front of a camera and 500 people are looking at you, it is different.
-Here you are some tips that can help you to present like a professional:
+But that requires years of experience in public speaking and interviews.
+You might think you can do this as well, because you did a couple of tests and all went flawless.
+But let me tell you something, when you are in front of a camera and 500 people are looking at you, it is different.
+Here you are some tips that can help you present like a professional:

 * **Partition the time** you have been allocated.
 The most frequent mistake is exceeding the time.
 Decide beforehand how much time you will use for introducing yourself, how much for explaining the functionality of your project (supply-time management).
 Partitioning time will help you stay on track.
 * **Write a script** of what you are going to say.
 Select carefully your words and your style.
 It is a spoken presentation, it should not sound unnatural when you say it.
 Since you know how much time you can spend on each section you can reduce of extend the length of your exposure.